-If you are soundproofing an existing wall, have it stripped to the wooden frames of the wall or studs.
+If you are soundproofing an existing wall, have it stripped to the wall or studs’ wooden frames.
 The next step is to fill empty stud cavities.
-By now, the insulation material is already cut to fit into the rectangular frames of the walls.
+By now, the insulation material is already cut to fit into the walls.
 This will help to eliminate air gaps between the frames.
 In fact, this is the reason that sound travels through walls.

 A few homeowners may opt not to use soundproof insulation.
 Instead of insulation, homeowners can opt for MLV or mass loaded vinyl.
 MLV is a soundproofing material that is thin and flexible.
-It is long-lasting and its heightened mass blocks sound completely.
+It is long-lasting, and its heightened mass blocks sound complete.

 We recommend having an extra pair of hands to hold the material over the insulation.
-Together, position the material on the wall frames and attach with the pneumatic stapler or nails.
+Together, position the material on the wall frames and attach it to the pneumatic stapler or nails.
 Start from the top working downwards.
-Remember, when attaching the material, make sure the pieces are close together.
+Remember, when connecting the material, make sure the pieces are close together.

 This eliminates any peeling.
 If gaps exist, seal using PVC tape.

 4. Attaching the Resilient Channels

 Resilient channels are typically sheet metal rails that support the drywall and lay over the insulation.
 During installation, attach the resilient channels at a 90-degree angle to the ceiling joist.
 Or, screw them horizontally on the wall studs.

 The purpose of resilient channels is that they improve the sound experience by 5 Sound Transmission Classes levels.
 If properly installed, resilient channels are shock absorbent.
 As such, they have the capability of redistributing noise until it dissipates.
 This makes a difference between external noise levels from the street and quiet in your home.